isomerpages/nlb-eyeonasia/_india-know-working/00-csr-in-india.md

 [**India National CSR Portal**](https://www.csr.gov.in/){:target="_blank"}

-This government website provides comprehensive statistics on CSR in India and other related CSR data.
+This website by the Government of India provides comprehensive statistics on corporate social responsibility (CSR) in the country and other CSR-related data.

 <img src="/images/resources/Article 4.jpg" style="width:180px;" />